“The Journey of the Colesville Branch,” Revelations in Context (2016)

 That same day, Joseph received the revelation now known as Doctrine and Covenants 59, outlining how the Church was to observe the Lord’s day.
 In that revelation, the Lord included words of comfort for Polly Knight’s family and friends: “Blessed … are they who have come up unto this land with an eye single to my glory according to my Commandments for them that live shall inherit the earth and them that die shall rest from all their labours & their works shall follow them they shall receive a crown in the mansions of my Father which I have prepared for them.”10

 Joseph Smith visited his friends in the Colesville Branch in Missouri again in April 1832.
 On that occasion, Joseph sealed the members of the branch up to eternal life.11 During the Jackson County mobbing of 1833, the Colesville Branch fled with many other Saints into neighboring Clay County.
 They settled together there for a time, even building a chapel.
 However, once the Church moved on to Caldwell County in 1836, the branch membership was scattered, and their time together as one of the first organized units in the Church came to an end.

-The Knights and others from the former branch joined many of the Saints in escaping to Illinois in the aftermath of the Missouri Mormon War of 1838.
+The Knights and others from the former branch joined many of the Saints in escaping to Illinois in the aftermath of the conflict between the Saints and some of their neighbors in Missouri in 1838.
 The Knights settled in the Nauvoo area and remained faithful members of the Church and friends of Joseph Smith.
 After Joseph’s martyrdom in 1844, the Knight family followed the leadership of the Quorum of the Twelve Apostles.
 Both Joseph Knight Sr. and his son Newel died in 1847 during the exodus from Nauvoo to the Salt Lake Valley.